 The Woolwich Ferry is a free service between Woolwich and North Woolwich.
 Visit Tfl's website for more information.

 Generally, you need to buy a ticket from a ticket office seller or machine on the pier before boarding the boat.

 If you plan to use the river bus service for several journeys, it could be cheaper to buy a one-day River Roamer ticket (hop-on hop-off day ticket).

 Travelcard holders can get a one third discount on most riverboat routes, and pay-as-you-go Oyster cards are accepted on MBNA Thames Clippers, giving you a 10% discount on most single journeys.
 A MBNA Thames Clippers River Roamer (hop-on hop-off day ticket) is also available.
 For more information see the TfL website.

 Fares on Thames Clippers vary according to what type of journey you are making and which discounts, if any, apply to you.
 Prices range from free for children aged five or under, up to £16.50 for an adult paying with cash for a River Roamer ticket.
 Read the full list of fares for Thames Clippers.

-All London's piers are wheelchair accessible, except Cadogan Pier and London Bridge City Pier.
-Most river buses are accessible, and newer river craft have dedicated wheelchair spaces.
+All London's piers are wheelchair accessible, except for Cadogan Pier (which has steps to access) and London Bridge City Pier (which has very steep access at low tide).
+All river buses have step free access, and newer river craft have wheelchair spaces.
 You should check with individual service operators about the level of accessibility on their boats.